Export: Firms

+Exporting is mostly a strategy used by product based companies.
 Many manufacturing firms begin their global expansion as exporters and only later switch to another mode for serving a foreign market.

 Barriers

 There are four main types of export barriers: motivational, informational, operational/resource-based, and knowledge.

 Trade barriers are laws, regulations, policy, or practices that protect domestically made products from foreign competition.
 While restrictive business practices sometimes have a similar effect, they are not usually regarded as trade barriers.
 The most common foreign trade barriers are government-imposed measures and policies that restrict, prevent, or impede the international exchange of goods and services.

 Strategic

 International agreements limit trade-in and the transfer of certain types of goods and information, e.g., goods associated with weapons of mass destruction, advanced telecommunications, arms and torture and also some art and archaeological artifacts.
 For example: